ItzSaza/NDIP/README.md

 you'll see this
 <img width="50%" height="557" alt="image" src="https://github.com/user-attachments/assets/5f8777ca-cf82-4b53-9465-17332e606fd0" />

->database is now initialized, which is running on port `27017` now open the dump1 folder in the cloned project folder on VS Code
+>database is now initialized, which is running on port `27017`

->take a new terminal window and type the following
+open VS code, open a new terminal window and type the following

 `node index.js`